blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 runes now cost 5 silver to produce, instead of 2.

 #### Cantrip Savant
-You have learned to smith new cantrip runes that can be invoked endlessly.
-Such a rune requires 5 gold pieces to smith.
+You have learned to attune gems to your magical aura using a special gauntlet.
+The gauntlet requires 10GP of materials to produce, and has a slot for a gem on each finger and on your palm.
+Each gem must be worth at least 5gp in order for you to inscribe a cantrip onto it and insert it into the slot.
+Each cantrip on your gauntlet can be cast an unlimited number of times.
+The gauntlet holds up to six cantrips, and only works for your unqiue magical aura.

+### Extra Cantrip
+You learn one additional Cantrip from the runesmith spell list.

 #### Rune Artisan
 You have learned to smith advanced rune stones.
-Each time you carve runes onto a rune stone, you may carve an additional rune to smith an artisinal rune stone with one of the following properties:
+Each time you carve runes onto a rune stone, you may expend an additional rune to smith an artisinal rune stone with one of the following properties:
 - Upcast - The spell is cast as if from two levels higher.
 - Blast - If the spell deals damage, you may reroll the the damage and choose the highest.